Air Source Heat Pump

 An air source heat pump unit outside a house.

 You may have seen air source heat pumps getting a bad write up in the media.
-Since there’s a lot of poorly researched criticisms out there, we’ve put together a Top five ASHP myths article to set the record straight.
+Since there’s a lot of poorly researched criticisms out there, we’ve put together a top five air source heat pump myths article to set the record straight.

 This guide explains how an air source heat pump works.